mcaliman/mcaliman.github.io/_posts/en/programming/2018-03-28-prefix-property.md

 date:   2018-03-28
 comments: true
 share: false
-modified: 2024-07-11
+modified: 2026-04-27
 published: true
-tags: [programming, theory, en]
+tags: [computer-science, theory, en, Updated]
 ---

 > Kleeneliness is next to Gödeliness

-A language L [^footnote1] `not` can be deterministically recognised by empty stack [^footnote2] if there exist two distinct strings of L such that one is prefixed by the other.
+A language $L$ [^footnote1] **cannot** be deterministically recognized by empty stack [^footnote2] if there exist two distinct strings of $L$ such that one is a prefix of the other.

-In more formal terms if &exist; u,v &isin; L : u is prefixed by v where the concept, of prefix can be further formalised as v = ux where x is a string of the alphabet to which both strings u and v belong.
+In more formal terms: if $\exists u, v \in L, u \neq v$, such that $v$ is prefixed by $u$.
+The concept of prefix can be further formalized as $v = ux$, where $x$ is a string $(\neq \epsilon)$ of the alphabet to which both strings $u$ and $v$ belong.

-The usefulness of this property is obvious as it allows us to realise that if we are wasting time trying to develop an elementary parser using a PDA for a given language that contains strings of the type aabb and aabbbb, the automaton will stop, by empty stack, as soon as the prefix is consumed.
+The usefulness of this property is obvious as it allows us to realize that if we are trying to develop an elementary parser using a PDA for a given language that contains strings of the type `aabb` and `aabbbb`, the automaton will stop, by empty stack, as soon as the prefix is consumed.

 [^footnote1]: This will be demonstrated in a future post.
-[^footnote2]: So from a Pushdown Automata (PDA)
+[^footnote2]: So from a Deterministic Pushdown Automaton (DPDA).